rujutamedhi/eyojana-project/README.md

 E-Yojana is a web-based platform designed to help users stay informed about upcoming government schemes in India.
 The platform also enables users to apply directly for these schemes through an easy-to-use interface.
 It integrates both an **Admin Portal** for managing scheme data and a **User Portal** for browsing and applying to government schemes.

-The application is built using the **MERN** stack (MongoDB, Express.js, React.js, Node.js) and **PostgreSQL** for database management.
+The application is built using the **MERN** stack (MongoDB, Express.js, React.js, Node.js).
 The platform is designed to be user-friendly and efficient, making government schemes accessible to all citizens.

 ## Features